-8.1.1 Visual Impact Assessment: Light
+8.1.1 Visual Impact Assessment: Lighting impacts

 The Visual Impact of the proposed CWA development was assessed in relation to the effects of light.
-Impact assessment was conducted separately for the various Landscape Character Areas; each LCA including Scenic Route portions, associated Cultural Landscapes and a set of Sensitive Receptors for which specific mitigation measures would be necessary.
+Impact assessment was conducted separately for the various Landscape Character Areas; each LCA including portions of scenic routes, associated Cultural Landscapes and a set of Sensitive Receptors for which specific mitigation measures would be necessary.